-Adding a Metric Using Third-Party Data Sources - If you have data in Pingdom, New Relic, Librato, or Datadog, we have integrations with each of those services and you can easily get that data flowing into StatusPage as a Public Metric.
+Adding a Metric Using Third-Party Data Sources - If you have data in Pingdom, New Relic, Librato, or Datadog, we have integrations with each of those services and you can easily get that data flowing into Statuspage as a System Metric.
 Details on 3rd party metrics.

 Adding a Custom Metric - If your data is not in one of the above third-party services, you can create metric data using our API.

 Statuspage can send out notifications to your customers via Email or SMS when you create or update incidents.
 All you have to do is make sure the incident is created, we'll handle notifying the people who need to know about it.

 Manually Adding Subscribers - If you already have a list of emails or phone numbers, you can import them as subscribers using a CSV or by adding individual subscribers manually.
 Details on CSV import.

 Sync Subscribers with our API - Use our API to pragmatically create subscribers based on events or actions in another system.
 More on subscriber API.

 Self-service Signup - As long as you have Email and/or SMS subscriptions enabled, anyone who visits your page can subscribe to updates by clicking the "Subscribe to Updates" button.

 Component Subscriptions - Component subscriptions ensure your subscribers are only getting notified about the things they care about.
 To enable this feature, you must be on the Business, Growth, or Corporate plan.
 Details on component subscriptions.